Top Five Transylvanian Saxon Fortified Cities You Should Visit In Romania

 The Rosenau citadel (Romanian: Cetatea Râșnov) was built in 1215 by the Teutonic Knights.
 The German name of the citadel stems from the German word ‘rose’.
-During the 19th century, the Ancient Roman fort of Cumidava was discovered in the proximity of the citadel.
+During the 19th century, the Ancient Roman fort of Cumidava was discovered in the proximity of this present-day fortified city.

-Schäßburg is one of the most oldest cities in Transylvania.
+Schäßburg is one of the most oldest cities in Transylvania and also one of the most fortified of its kind.
 It is reputed for being the birthplace of Vlad the Impaler (often erroneously depicted as ‘Dracula’ in popular culture), a Wallachian prince during the Middle Ages.
 The historical centre of the city is a UNESCO World Heritage Site since 1999.
-Major touristic attractions include the Clock Tower, the Dracula house or the historical city centre.
+Major touristic attractions include the Clock Tower, the Dracula house, or the historical city centre.

 Kronstadt (which in German means ‘crown city’) was built by the Teutonic Knights during the round of the 13th century.
 The crusaders were given land by the then King of Hungary Andrew II in the region of Burzenland (Romanian: Țara Bârsei), southern Transylvania.
-Being initially a crusader stronghold, Kronstadt was initially designed as a seat of the Teutonic Knights but it later on went to be one of the most significant urban centres of the Transylvanian Saxons.
+Being initially a crusader stronghold, Kronstadt was initially designed as a seat of the Teutonic Knights, but it eventually turned into one of the most significant urban centres of the Transylvanian Saxons.

-In spite of the fact that the Teutonic Knights were evicted from the fortress in 1225, the German colonists (stemming from Rhineland, Flanders and Moselle from modern day Germany, Luxembourg and Belgium) remained in the city and subsequently developed it.
+In spite of the fact that the Teutonic Knights were evicted from the fortress in 1225, the German colonists (stemming from Rhineland, Flanders, and Moselle from modern day Germany, Luxembourg as well as Belgium) remained in the city and subsequently developed it.
 The principal demand of the Kings of Hungary toward the Transylvanian Saxons for the right of possessing land in Transylvania was to protect the eastern frontiers of the Kingdom of Hungary.

 Documentation sources and external links: